krunch3r76/entropythief/README.md

 **LINUX little endian (e.g. Intel chips/little endian i.e. not Raspberry Pi/ARM) only**
 **A golem requestor installation is needed to run this app.
 Please visit https://www.golem.network for details**

-get random entropy at a steal of a rate from multiple providers utilizing the linux entropy source or Intel's RDRAND cpu instruction (default). requests are sent whenever the named pipe falls below a half the set threshold.
+**note this page is pending an update to alphav8 and some features may not be implemented as of this writing. it will be update shortly** get random entropy at a steal of a rate from multiple providers utilizing the linux entropy source or Intel's RDRAND cpu instruction (default). requests are sent whenever the named pipe falls below a half the set threshold.

 usage:
 ```
 git clone https://github.com/krunch3r76/entropythief.git
 cd entropythief
-git checkout alpha-v7.26 # note, the (multiple) named pipe model is being revised as too many causes problems
+git checkout alpha-v8 # note, the (multiple) named pipe model is being revised as too many causes problems
 python3 -m venv entropythief-venv
 source entropythief-venv/bin/activate
 pip install -r requirements.txt
 ./entropythief.py # --help # to change the network from the default rinkeby and the subnet-tag from the default devnet-beta.2

-# in a separate window
+# in a separate window while entropythief is running
 cd readers/print_nonce
-python3 print_nonce.py # watch how the status line changes!
+python3 print_nonce.py # to read some nonces

+python3 burn.sh # simple interactive script to read continuously from the pipe to demonstrate pipe refills

+# optional:
-# optional: tail yapapi log and/or stderr file
+tail -f stderr # or the entropythief yapapi log file
 ```

 this requestor runs to pilfer as many bytes of random 1's and 0's from up to as many providers as the user specifies. these parameter(s) can be adjusted on the fly by the user with the following commands: